Lyude/personal_website/_posts/2014-8-14-tablet-support-in-wayland.md

 handles working with the evdev device.
 In this process, frame events are only partially preserved; we can still tell which axes were updated in the same frame.
 We can't do the same for buttons or anything else, but most of the time this isn't necessary so it isn't an issue.
-So, the frame event can be used to tell whether a series of axis updates were received at the same time or not.
+We originally planned on doing this with buttons and implementing it in libinput so that we could group button presses in the same frame as a `proximity_in` event, but button presses are usually not sent in the same `EV_SYN` frame.
+As such, the effort required to reproduce some sort of frame for button events wasn't worth the trouble, and we decided against implementing it.

 The down and up events are rather simple.
 A down event indicates that the tablet tool is now touching the surface of the tablet, and an up event